liatrio/tag-o11y-quick-start-manifests/README.md

 To be able to use the Tofu Controller after deploying the `traces` configuration with your own terraform, you will need to do the following.

-1. Update the `source_control.yml` file in the `local-traces` overlay so that it points towards a repository with terraform resources inside of it.
+1. Update the `source_control.yml` file in the `cluster-infra/tofu-controller/` folder so that it points towards a repository with terraform resources inside of it.
 ![image](content/source.png)

-2. Update the `terraform.yml` file so it references the name of the object you created with the `source_control.yml` file in the `sourceRef` field.
+2. Update one of the `terraform.yml` files in the same folder so it references the name of the object you created with the `source_control.yml` file in the `sourceRef` field.
 Then update the `path` field with the specific path to the terraform resources you want to use inside the repository.
 ![image](content/terraform.png)

+3. If you add your own files to the folder, you will need to update the `kustomization.yml` file in the folder to include the new files if you want them to be deployed with the rest of the resources

-3. Run `make apply-traces` to update the resources in the cluster with the new configuration.
+4. Run `make apply-traces` to update the resources in the cluster with the new configuration.

 >  - For the purposes of the tracing demo these will by default be configured